ayukashimonaka/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Dog and Camel
 ---

+Thank you for visiting my blog!